What Is Medical Negligence?

 No Win No Fee Medical Negligence Claims

-At Howells Solicitors, we believe that everyone deserves access to justice, regardless of their financial circumstances.
-Our no win no fee (CFA) structure is designed to empower you to take legal action without worrying about upfront costs*.
-Here’s how it works:
+We believe that everyone deserves access to justice, regardless of their financial circumstances.
+Our no win no fee agreement, also known as a conditional fee agreement (CFA), helps you take legal action.
+You don’t have to worry about upfront costs.*

-Want to find out more on our no win, no fee medical negligence agreements?
-Find out more information, including a full list of terms and conditions on our No Win No Fee Medical Negligence page.
+You can find more information on our no win no fee medical negligence page.
+It includes a full list of terms and conditions.

 Legal Aid For Medical Negligence